cncf/tag-observability/whitepaper.md

 Cloud computing adoption has helped small, big tech companies optimize cost, scale, and design more efficient products, but it came with its complexity.
 Since the infrastructure is now remote, temporary, and globally distributed, Sysadmins's control over data centers is now lost.
 Companies that once had a culture where Administrators and Developers had conflicting goals must change to a new culture where they now must work together as a single team aiming to build reliable software.
 Several new strategies and tools have emerged from observing the state of Cloud Native systems and helping such companies to keep their systems reliable in this new reality.

 During the design and development of an observable system, it must be instrumented to send or expose telemetry data to a third party, usually a set of tools, responsible for providing meaningful information out of the exposed data.
+An alternative can be autoinstrumentation, for example through the Java runtime, pprof, or eBPF.
 That telemetry data frequently comes in the form of metrics and logs, long used by software engineering teams, as well as traces, structured events, profiles, and crash dumps.
 Each signal has its purpose and best practices, and their misuse can lead to new problems when running software at scale, such as "alert fatigue" and "high cost".

 Even though there are several new challenges, such as culture change, capacity planning, legal issues, and others, many of them were already tackled and solved by innovative companies that entered this new era early.
 Beginners can learn from their findings and mistakes and follow their best practices to tackle those same issues.
 This paper will provide the difference between observability signals and how they should be handled, list several different methods that successful companies used when tackling common issues, present several tools that fall under the observability scope and where they should fit in your observability stack, as well as show commonly known gaps that are still unsolved or that a method still isn't very well consolidated in the market.

 ### Non Goals

 This document is not meant to provide low-level installation guides or configuration details for specific observability projects.
-It's also not meant to be a detailed deep dive into various standards like W3C context propagation or OpenTelemetry protocol.
+It's also not meant to be a detailed deep dive into various standards like W3C context propagation, the Prometheus Exposition format (OpenMetrics), or OpenTelemetry protocol (OTLP).

 Instead, we give you a general overview and references to valuable materials like project documentation pieces.

 ## What is Observability?

-There is no doubt that observability is a desirable property of a system nowadays.
+There is no doubt that observability is a desirable property of a system.
 Everybody is saying that, right?
 Some of you may have already started your observability journey, while others are reading this whitepaper right now just because everyone is saying that you should make your systems observable.
 The fact is that "Observability" has become a buzzword, and like every other buzzword, everyone wants to leave their mark while advocating for it, and what you have heard may have a different meaning from what it originated from.
 If you're going to level up your game on observability, let's try to make it clear its original purpose.

-"In control theory, observability is a measure of how well internal states of a system can be inferred from knowledge of its external outputs" [7](#references).
+In control theory, "observability is a measure of how well internal states of a system can be inferred from knowledge of its external outputs."
+[7](#references).
 Being less theoretical, it is a function of a system with which humans and machines can observe, understand and act on the state of said system.
 So yes, observability, by definition, looks simple, but it gets complicated to decide which output(s) a system should have when implemented without an objective in mind.
 That's when things start to go sideways.

 When getting started, copying someone else's work is easy.
 That is one of the blessings and, simultaneously, one of the curses of Open Source.
 There are many examples online; helm charts, Ansible playbooks, and Terraform modules.
 One can just run one of those scripts, and you have an observability stack up and running in just a few minutes.
 It is easy, and it works for others.
 Therefore it should work for me, right?
 While we're not trying to encourage you not to use those scripts, you must remember that observability is not just using all the pretty and shiny tools.
 You must be conscious about what outputs are coming out of your system, and, more important than everything, you need to have an objective in mind!
 You may think: "Oh, I want to collect this particular data because you never know, I may need that in the future." and you repeat this thought for another data, and another, and another, and then you realize that you are building a data lake instead.